Obedient to the End: Werner Herzog’s ‘The Twilight World’

 The best example of Herzog’s novelistic inventions has to do with Suzuki’s death.
 Once Suzuki has hunted down Onoda, he sets out on his second quest and does indeed discover a panda in the wild, a difficult feat given that creature’s shy ways.
 Suzuki then travels to the Himalayas to look for his yeti, only to die in an avalanche.
 All these events actually happened.

-In “The Twilight World,” Herzog briefly relates this string of events, then has Onoda immediately fly from Japan to Nepal on learning of Suzuki’s death.
+In “The Twilight World,” Herzog briefly relates this string of events, and then has Onoda immediately fly from Japan to Nepal on learning of Suzuki’s death.
 With the help of a Sherpa guide, he finds Suzuki’s burial cairn, pays him homage, and departs.

-Herzog’s version makes for a romantic story, and, certainly, Onoda grieved the young man, but all contemporary accounts report that Suzuki’s body wasn’t found for a year and that his remains were then returned to Japan.
+Herzog’s version makes for a romantic story, and certainly Onoda grieved the young man, but all contemporary accounts report that Suzuki’s body wasn’t found for a year and that his remains were then returned to Japan.

 Faithful to the End